 On this historic day, the 'Cats wasted little time tallying their first point of the 2011 season.
 MacKenzie Doty scored on an unassisted goal at the 2:36 mark in her first game back from injury.

 Oregon Tech's Brandi King responded a little more than two minutes later to knot the score at 1-1.
 But that was as close as the Hustlin' Owls would come to victory.

 Fellows' record-breaking goal came about halfway through the first period when she scored on a penalty kick.

-> By the time the clock ran out in the first half, Doty had scored once more off an assist by Ellie Schmidt (Soph., Dundee, Ore.) and Christine Tamamoto (Jr., Honolulu, Hawaii) had notched her first goal of the season to give Linfield a 4-2 advantage heading into break.
+By the time the clock ran out in the first half, Doty had scored once more off an assist by Ellie Schmidt (Jr., Dundee, Ore.) and Christine Tamamoto had notched her first goal of the season to give Linfield a 4-2 advantage heading into break.

-> Fellows did the majority of her damage in the second period, scoring three times.
+Fellows did the majority of her damage in the second period, scoring three times.
 Two goals were unassisted, but Anna LaBeaume helped set up the final score, which came in the 87th minute.